avast/rabbitmq-scala-client/README.md

 until the message itself can be processed; on the other hand _Republish_ inserts the message to the original queue as a new message and it lets the consumer handle other messages (if they can be processed).

+#### Republishing
+Republishing is solved at application level with publishing a new message (with original content, headers, messageId, etc.) to the original queue and acknowledging the old one.
+This can be done via:
+1. Default exchange
+    Every virtual host in RabbitMQ has default exchange which has implicit bindings to all queues and can be easily used for publishing to basically any queue.
+This is very handy for functionality such as the republishing however it's also very dangerous and you don't have permissions to use it.
+In case you do have them, use this option instead of the custom exchange.
+    This the default option (in other words, the client will use the default exchange in case you don't tell it not to do so).
+1. Custom exchange
+    In case you're unable to use the default exchange, you have to create your own exchange to replace the functionality.
+The RabbitMQ client will create it for you together with all necessary bindings and all you have to do is to just configure a name of the exchange, e.g.
+    ```hocon
+       rabbitConnection {
+         hosts = ["localhost:5672"]
+         virtualHost = "/"

+         ...

+         republishStrategy {
+           type = CustomExchange

+           exchangeName = "ExchangeForRepublishing"

+           exchangeDeclare = true // default
+           exchangeAutoBind = true // default
+         }

+         ...
+       }
+    ```
+   The exchange is created as _direct_, _durable_ and without _auto-delete_ flag.

 ### Bind/declare arguments
 There is an option to specify bind/declare arguments for queues/exchanges as you may read about at [RabbitMQ docs](https://www.rabbitmq.com/queues.html).
 Example of configuration with HOCON: